technicat/resume/index.md

+Roles: programmer

 A 3D modeling and animation package, used for Mario 3D.
 Ported from IrisGL to OpenGL on SGI workstations, then from Irix to Windows NT, all in Franz Allegro Common Lisp (and a bit of C).
 Manager of core software group (all the libraries - graphics, audio, UI, security...)

+Keywords: OpenGL, Irix, Windows

-[ORBIS](https://www.jhuapl.edu/Content/techdigest/pdf/V23-N04/23-04-Higgins.pdf) @ Johns Hopkins Applied Physics Laboratory
+[ORBIS](https://www.jhuapl.edu/Content/techdigest/pdf/V23-N04/23-04-Higgins.pdf) @ JHU Applied Physics Lab

 1992-12-01 to 1993-12-31

+Roles: programmer

 An expert system for submarine simulation.
 Added multiplayer network capability to support participation wide area networked exercises (donned a submarine uniform and took part in two of them myself).

+Keywords: Distributed Interactive Simulation, Lisp, C++

 [Proposal Entry Processor](https://hst-docs.stsci.edu/hpiom/chapter-2-the-basics-of-phase-ii-proposals) @ Space Telescope Science Institute